 Breastfeeding mothers rejoice.
 You can do it on a plane!
-Solo business traveling males- have no fear, breastfeeding mothers are generally a discreet bunch when it comes to cramped modes of transportation, at least I was when breastfeeding on a plane.
+Solo business traveling males- have no fear, breastfeeding mothers are generally a discreet bunch when it comes to cramped modes of transportation (like air travel), at least I was when breastfeeding on a plane.

 Now before the bottle feeders get up in arms, please know that I have experience bottle feeding a baby on a plane and successfully breastfeed on a plane as well.
 I have tips for bottle feeders too.

 Just think of all that gear you don’t have to pack!
-After all, breastfeeding on a plane comes with built in equipment.
+After all, breastfeeding on a plane comes with built in equipment for nursing mothers.

 Style tips when breastfeeding on a plane

 Now is the time to pull out all of those fabulous scarves and pashminas you have in your closet.
-Although companies are finally making attractive breastfeeding scarves, my favorite breastfeeding cover up with my boys was a black, slightly see through, wide scarf I picked up at H&M years back.
+Although companies are finally making attractive breastfeeding scarves and nursing covers, my favorite breastfeeding cover up with my boys was a black, slightly see through, wide scarf I picked up at H&M years back.

-I would wear it around my neck and then cross it over my youngest while I was feeding him.
-This gave my baby some air to breath (kind of important), I could peek at him while breastfeeding on a plane without disturbing his snacking, and no one could see my breast.
+I would wear my scarf around my neck as an accessory, and then cross it over my son while I was feeding him.
+This gave my baby some air to breath (kind of important), I could peek at him while nursing him without disturbing his snacking, and no one could see my breast.

 Just like when you are out and about at home, you will need a good nursing top when you are on a plane.
 GAP used to make a nursing tank top that I love that was easy to wear under any shirt, but sadly they stopped making it.

 Look for a breastfeeding top that pulls away quickly and easily.
 I preferred one that still covered up my tummy and only came apart at the top.
-I would wear another top of drape my scarf over my shoulder to cover up.
+I would drape my scarf over my shoulder to cover up the rest of me.

 No matter what, make sure you know how to use your nursing top before you get on a plane.
 The last thing you need is a botched top with a starving, crying baby on a plane.